ncullen93/pyGOBN/README.md

 # pyGOBN

 <h2>Overview</h2>
-This is a project to create Python bindings for the GOBNILP solver for Global Optimization of Bayesian Network structure learning.
-The purpose of this repository is to encourage and allow easy integration of GOBNILP into existing Python libraries focused on Bayesian networks.
+This is a project to create a Python wrapper for the GOBNILP solver - the Global Optimization of Bayesian Network structure learning through Integer Linear Programming.
+The purpose of the pyGOBN project is to facilitate easy integration of the GOBNILP solver into existing Python libraries focused on Bayesian networks.
 The first example of such integration is found in "neuroBN" -- github.com/ncullen93/neuroBN.

-This work is not affiliated with GOBNILP or SCIP.
-Still, all credit for the real code behind this project goes to Dr. James Cussens and Dr. Mark Bartlett for the creation of GOBNILP, and to the creators of SCIP.
+All credit for the real code behind this project goes to Dr. James Cussens and Dr. Mark Bartlett for the creation of GOBNILP, and to the creators of SCIP.
 Please contact me - Nick Cullen - at ncullen.th@dartmouth.edu with any comments or concerns.